 How will MT savings be incorporated into electric utility financial incentives?

-Recommendation: Similar to the answer for Question 2, the recommendation is to fold MT savings into the calculations currently used for traditional RA programs when calculating any incentive payment.
+Recommendation: Similar to the answer for Question 2, the recommendation is to fold MT savings into the calculations currently used for traditional Resource Acquisition (RA) programs when calculating any incentive payment.
 Savings are anticipated to be small in the near-term and this seems like a straightforward approach for the near-term.

 Note that since savings are small overall in the near term, this will not likely be a motivating factor to cause utilities to conduct MT initiatives, especially if achievement of annual goals is difficult.
-Given CPAS and incentives will continue for the next 10-plus years, there is ample motivation to invest in MT, given the energy savings potential could guarantee incentives for several cycles to come.
-If a stronger motivator were desired, the financial incentive would need to be re-designed around MT characteristics or a longer-term frame, rather than the current emphasis on near-term savings achievement.
+While CPAS goals and incentives are currently required and available through 2030, Illinois energy policy observers anticipate the current electric CPAS will be extended beyond 2030.
+Given this, there is ample motivation to invest in MT since the energy savings potential could guarantee incentives for several cycles to come.
+If an even stronger motivator were desired, the financial incentive would need to be re-designed around MT characteristics or a longer-term frame, rather than the current emphasis on near-term savings achievement.

 Question 4